PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 $ unalias <alias>
 ```

-Or for a single command:
+To turn off for a single command:

 ```
 $ \<alias>